 Similar to the previous recipe, you will need to tweak any settings you want changed.
 Again, with this recipe I chose to use the hashtag “#blogtopic” to designate the text message is about my blog topic.
 This is important in that you may later choose to use IFTTT’s SMS for other purposes, and by using a unique hashtag you can keep things separate.

 When you text using the hashtag “#blogtopic” to your IFTTT SMS number, it will automatically add the date, the number you texted from, and the content of the text to your Google Drive document.

 While these are both head-smacking simple tricks, they do hold some advantages of most note taking apps.
 For me, I like the fact that I will be able to house all of my topics in a single document that can be located from any device.
 It doesn’t matter if I am on my phone, tablet, or computer – I can access Google Drive from any of these devices.

 Another advantage is the simplicity of the approach.
 I like that I don’t have to have special apps installed on any of my devices as they all have email clients by default.
 Therefore, it is as simple as opening up my email client and typing a few lines before sending.

 While there are definitely other ways to remember your blog topics, I have found that this approach works for me.
 Have you struggled remembering your blog topics while on the go?
 What methods did you try to use to remember?
 Did they work?
+And if you’re just getting started blogging, let me know if you plan on using these tips.
 Be sure to sound off in the comments below.